myanees284/Chatbot-using-watson/README.md

                      transaction name3 : response time
                      transaction name4 : response time
                     Is there anything I can help you with?
-       User response: Yes/No (if YES - bot responds with menu options/ if NO - Bot says: good Bye)
+       User response: Yes/No (if YES - bot responds with menu options/ if NO - Bot says: Good Bye)

 In the above dialogue, the response time details are fetched by calling the bluemix function and response times are displayed.